Royal07T/starlite/README.md

-# Starlite (Lernen) — Online Tutoring & Education Marketplace
+# Starlite  — Online Tutoring & Education Marketplace

 A full-featured online tutoring and education marketplace platform built with Laravel 11, Livewire 3, and modular architecture.
 Starlite connects tutors with students for 1-on-1 sessions, and supports courses, course bundles, and real-time communication.